RoopkamalDhindsa/shopify-extensibility-payment-customizations/README.md

 - Development store preview is enabled.

-## Step 5: Test the delivery customization
+## Step 5: Test the payment customization

 ### 1. From the Shopify admin, go to `Settings > Payments`.